syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-## Deserialization
+## Deserializing pivot grid

-Deserialization allows you to load the settings of pivot grid control by using `Deserialize` method.
-It reconstructs the pivot grid control based on the settings stored in the XML file and it can be done with the help of any of the following methods.
+Deserialization is a process that allows to reconstruct the pivot grid control based on the settings stored in the XML file.
+It can be done with the help of any of the following methods.

-### Deserialize using open file dialog
+### Deserializing using open file dialog

-The settings of pivot grid control can be deserialized with the help of 'Deserialize' method as specified in the below code sample.
+The settings of pivot grid control can be deserialized with the help of [Deserialize()](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~Deserialize().html) method.

+Refer to the below code sample to deserialize the pivot grid control using open file dialog.

 {% tabs %}